McMasterville: Language

+Economy

+In September 2023 the Swedish upstart Northvolt formally announced plans to build a 60 GWh/year battery cell factory on the grounds of the former CIL factory around which McMasterville was once founded.
+The factory was expected to start producing cells in 2026 and to employ a staff of 3000.
+The factory would be heavily subsidised by Canada, Quebec and Ottawa.

+Infrastructure

+Since 2000, McMasterville is served by the McMasterville commuter rail station on the EXO's Mont-Saint-Hilaire line.
+Local bus service is also provided by EXO.

 Education

 The town is host to the École d'éducation internationale which offers secondary level education where students can follow the International Baccalaureate Middle Years Programme as defined by the IBO.
 A primary school, École la Farandole, is also present.

-The South Shore Protestant Regional School Board previously served the municipality.
+The South Shore Protestant Regional School Board previously served the city.

-Transportation

-Since 2000, McMasterville is served by the McMasterville commuter rail station on the Réseau de transport métropolitain's Mont-Saint-Hilaire line.
-Local bus service is provided by the RTM.